Planned Parenthood in Hawaii Condemns Trump-Pence Administration Attempt to Restrict Access to Title X Reproductive Health Care

 - Impose new restrictions designed to make it impossible for patients to get birth control or preventive care from reproductive health care providers like Planned Parenthood.

-- The rule also imposes cost prohibitive and unnecessary “physical separation” requirements on health centers that also provide abortion services in an effort to stop Planned Parenthood from participating in the Title X program.
-These requirements will include forcing health centers to build separate entrances and exits, construct whole new health centers, or hire a whole second staff of doctors, nurses, and administrative staff.
+- The rule also imposes cost prohibitive and unnecessary “physical separation” requirements on health centers that also provide abortion in an effort to stop Planned Parenthood from participating in Title X. These requirements will include forcing health centers to build separate entrances and exits, construct whole new health centers, or hire a whole second staff of doctors, nurses, and administrative staff.
 None of these requirements contribute to the health of patients.

 More information on the gag rule’s impact can be found here.